SaqlainSajid/to-do/README.md

-# This is a basic to do list website
+# This is a minimalistic to do list website
 - You can make multiple lists for multiple settings (school, work etc.) and the lists will be shown horizontally from left to right
 - You can set priority to the lists you make lists with priority 1 would be shown at the left end, then priority 2 would be shown right next to it to the right and so on